LOADING

 It’s important to be aware of it and realise that there is no reason to invest your entire being into a business that can’t and won’t give you a return on your investment.

-With full time employment, you’re not just selling your time and expertise, you are selling half of your life.
+With full-time employment, you’re not just selling your time and expertise, you are selling half of your life.

 What will a career mean in the future

-In a creative and digital industries, a career will mean working on multiply projects spread over a lifetime.
+In creative and digital industries, a career will mean working on multiply projects spread over a lifetime.

 These projects will grow you both personally and professionally quicker than any traditional full-time employment ever could.